filearchitect/filearchitect/README.md

   <a href="https://filearchitect.com/docs" target="_blank">Documentation</a>
 </p>

-Create file and directory structures from simple text descriptions.
+Create file and folder structures with plain text.
+Write the file and folder structures you want to create and nest them with tabs.
 Perfect for scaffolding projects, creating templates, and organizing files.

+This code powers the mac app available at [filearchitect.com](https://filearchitect.com)

 ## Features

 -   📁 Create directory structures using a simple, indentation-based syntax
 -   📋 Copy files and directories from existing locations
 -   🔄 Move (import) files from other projects
--   🔧 Replace file and folder names using patterns
 -   🚀 Available as both a CLI tool and a TypeScript/JavaScript library
 -   🌐 Works in both Node.js and browser environments
--   🔍 Validates operations before execution
 -   ⚡ Supports YAML frontmatter for configuration
 -   🔍 Preview structure operations before execution